fritzlaszlo/gitpushremotepull/README.md

 REMOTE_PATH=/path/to/git/repository
 ```

-You can copy and edit the included `.env.example` file:
+You can copy and edit the included `.env.example` file, but make sure to remove the `.example` extension and place it in the root of your git repository.

 ```bash
 cp .env.example .env